The Grow Awards 2025 🏆

 nonick123

-nonick123answered grow question a year ago
+nonick123answered grow question 2 years ago

 Que tipo de planta es?
 Porque cambies el temporizador no va a tener problemas la planta Pero NO te recomiendo que las dejes 24 horas en oscuridad.
 Si son fotoperiódicas, pueden pensar que viene el invierno y empezar la floracion.
 Si son autos, les dará igual Es como si hay un día muy nublado (sin sol).
 La planta lo tolera sin problemas Eso sí, hazlo solo una vez para no estresarla haciendolo más veces, así que antes de cambiar, ten claro que horario vas a dejar en adelante Suerte!